Peter Richardson (British director): Early career

-Richardson appeared as one of the schoolboys in Alan Bennett's Forty Years On.
+Richardson appeared as one of the schoolboys in Alan Bennett's Forty Years On, starring John Gielgud and Paul Eddington.
 This work led to him getting an agent and performing in TV plays as an extra.
 He then attended the Bristol Old Vic Theatre School.
 It was here in the second year he became reacquainted with Nigel Planer, who had worked at Richardson's parents' summer camp.
 The pair shared an interest in rock music, and wanted to mix music with a comedy show; in Richardson's words "we felt we'd like to try something like what Frank Zappa was doing on records, which was being funny but using music as well.".
 Around this time Richardson and Planer were heavily influenced by U.S. comedians Sal's Meat Market, an early duo of John Ratzenberger and Ray Hassett, as well as the group Alberto y Lost Trios Paranoias.

-With the assistance of Caroline Jay, they produced a show called "Rank", inspired by the police raid of the 1974 Windsor Free Festival, which premiered at the Roundhouse Downstairs in August 1976.
+With the assistance of Caroline Jay, they produced a show called Rank, inspired by the police raid of the 1974 Windsor Free Festival, which premiered at the Roundhouse Downstairs in August 1976.
 Planer and Richardson played all the characters in the play, which numbered around forty.
 The play was well received and enabled the pair to get an Arts Council grant to take it on tour.
 Despite the critical acclaim, at the end of the tour Richardson and Planer found themselves with no money and had to pursue other work, with Richardson squatting in London.

 After Rank, Richardson toured with a band in Italy and also helped run drama courses for children at his parents' house in Devon.
 One of the dramas produced from these courses became a show called The Wild Boys, based on the book by William Burroughs.
 Richardson performed this show at the ICA in London as well as touring the show with the group Furious Pig.
 Through this, Richardson first met Michael White, with whom he planned to take the show into the West End, although this came to nothing.
-He worked as an extra on Michael Palin's Ripping Yarns' second series in 1979, appearing as a German spy pretending to be a Cornish fisherman, in Whinfrey's Last Case.
+He worked as an extra on Michael Palin's Ripping Yarns second series in 1979, appearing as a German spy pretending to be a Cornish fisherman, in "Whinfrey's Last Case".